Custom Wigs Helps Clients Going Through Chemo

 Wicked Local Norwood featured Nikki on the front page, October 14th for her support in Breast Cancer Awareness Month.

 Nikki Walsh wants to help women feel whole again after they have suffered hair loss.
-“It’s difficult dealing with hair loss regardless of if you are a male or female, but even more so for women because a man can shave his head and a woman can’t,” said Walsh, a Norwood resident in the “Goddess” suite of her Needham business last week.
-In 2007, Walsh, 40, took over her mother Kathy’s business, PK Walsh, a Needham-based business that offers hair loss replacement and hair restoration services, hair rejuvenation, laser hair therapy and personalized wigs for women.
+“It’s difficult dealing with hair loss regardless of if you are a male or female, but even more so for women because a man can shave his head and a woman can’t,” said Walsh, a Norwood resident in the “Goddess” suite of her Norwood business last week.
+In 2007, Walsh, 40, took over her mother Kathy’s business, PK Walsh, a Norwood-based business that offers hair loss replacement and hair restoration services, hair rejuvenation, laser hair therapy and personalized wigs for women.
 The business, which Kathy started from her Brookline kitchen table in the ’80s, helps women who suffer loss from radiation and chemotherapy treatments and medical conditions like alopecia.
 “We want women to have a place where they can feel safe and comfortable,” said Nikki Walsh, who has lived in Norwood for the past eight years.

 How it all started Kathy Walsh suffered from alopecia areata and was forced to start wearing wigs at the age of 15.
 But most of Kathy’s wigs covered up her thinning hair with masculine hairstyles, said Nikki Walsh.
 Kathy confided in her sister Pat, who was a barber, and the two women developed an idea to give women suffering from hair loss more options, including more feminine hairstyles.